J-F-Liu/toolbox/Tool/Rust.md

 C:\Users\Liu\AppData\Roaming\Code\User\globalStorage\matklad.rust-analyzer\rust-analyzer-windows.exe --version
 ```

+uses cargo publish --allow-dirty, which according to the cargo documentation, will cause the .cargo_vcs_info.json file to be omitted.

+Recommanded:

+- The crates.io download provides a git hash.
+- The upstream git repository has a matching release tag.
+- The files from those two sources are the same.

-- Tools developed using Rust
+#### Tools developed using Rust

 ```
 cargo install ripgrep